 Yes.
-We offer a full money-back guarantee for 90 days.
+We offer a full money-back guarantee excluding the shipping costs.
 If you are not satisfied for any reason, please let us know what we can do to correct the situation.
 We are always looking to improve our products so do not hesitate to contact us with suggestions. firstname.lastname@example.org

 Or you may call 877-838-4790.
 We are a small company and are not always available to receive calls.
 Please leave a message.